Soulsister: History

 In 1994, the group began its final chapter with the album Swinging Like Big Dogs.
 Popular tracks from this album were "Wild Love Affair", "If This is Love", "Tell Me What it Takes" and "I Need Some Time".
 By this time, the group had gone back to being known simply as SoulSister.
 In 1995, SoulSister split up, and in 1997, EMI released a Very Best Of compilation album.

 Meanwhile, both Leyers and Michiels had gone their separate ways.
 Michiels went solo performing the same soulful, Motown-sounding music that made SoulSister a success, while Leyers joined with Filip Cauwelier and Joost Van den Broek in the rock band My Velma (named after a character in the Raymond Chandler novel Farewell, My Lovely).

 Leyers and Michiels teamed up again in 2000 to record individual songs for the Jan Verheyen movie Team Spirit.
 Leyers performed a track titled "Only Your Love Will Do" while Michiels recorded a cover of the Alphaville song "Forever Young".

 The duo reunited in 2007 after an incidental studio session in the summer of 2006.
 In March 2008, Soulsister performed three concerts in Sportpaleis in Antwerp.
 In Autumn 2011, the band starting touring again in Belgium.

+They received the Lifetime Achievement Award at the presentation of the 2021 MIAs.

+In 2023, Michiels announced a second split of Soulsister.
+Leyers would focus on TV work in the future, while Michiels will relaunch his solo career.